 Beachville area air quality community update

-The assessment was led by Oxford County Public Health in partnership with Public Health Ontario, the University of Guelph and in consultation with the Ministry of the Environment and Climate Change (MOECC).
+A comprehensive air quality assessment was led by Southwestern Public Health (as the former Oxford County Public Health) in partnership with Public Health Ontario, the University of Guelph and in consultation with the Ministry of the Environment and Climate Change (MOECC).

 A final report was shared with the community in April 2016 with a commitment to continue to provide updates on air monitoring results and other initiatives aimed at improving air quality.

 Regular community updates provide the latest air monitoring data, as well as information on initiatives aimed at improving air quality.